top of page

 Doug and Peggy Percy Trophy

-Senior Club Championship - Seniors over 55 - 18 holes - Net Score
+For Men & Women 55 & over - 18 holes - Net Score

 In 2006 when Revilla Sauve was the club President, she wanted Roger Laroche to be the club captain and the first French Canadian Captain at Dunany.
 Roger agreed on the condition that there was a Senior Championship.
 The Board approved the idea.
 Unfortunately Roger got sick and was unable to take on the Captain duties, but the Senior Championship was born.
 This trophy is presented for the overall low net score in the Senior Club Championship.